brshallo/piececor/README.md

     -   However we haven’t done a ton of research on relevant literature concerning knots and other methods for determining cut-points.
-    -   Right now the cut-points are essentially determined by looking where in the smoothed fits the first derivitive == 0.
+    -   Right now the cut-points are essentially determined by looking where in the smoothed fits the first derivative == 0.
 We may want to consider critical points or other methods.
 We may also want to have some level of tolerance or requisite change in slope or observations in segment, etc. so that minor bumps don’t